MadeByDouglas/feather/README.md

 # feather
-A modern html text editor for iOS and macOS Catalyst written in Swift.
-Based on Quill.js
+A modern html based rich text editor for iOS and macOS (Catalyst or AppKit) written in Swift.
+You can use Quill or Froala.